skai-institute/skai-institute.github.io/pages/about.md

 for astronomy tasks such as missing data imputation, image reconstruction, and simulation acceleration.

-Overcoming the inscrutable nature of current deep generative models to enable physically interpretable scientific analyses will require fundamental advances in our second fAI area, **Astrophysics-Informed and Interpretable Architectures**.
+Overcoming the inscrutable nature of current deep generative models to enable physically interpretable scientific analyses will require fundamental advances in our second foundational AI area, **Astrophysics-Informed and Interpretable Architectures**.
 New techniques for weaving sophisticated astrophysical guidance (not just straightforward symmetries and constraints) into the structure of models are paramount to ensuring that such systems produce physically consistent predictions.

-Our third fAI area, **Uncertainty Quantification** is critical to validate the reliability of model outputs, guide learning with few labels, and derive reliable astrophysical predictions.
+Our third foundational AI area, **Uncertainty Quantification** is critical to validate the reliability of model outputs, guide learning with few labels, and derive reliable astrophysical predictions.
 Distribution-free predictive inference, Bayesian methods, and data assimilation must be integrated into learning systems to generate informative and actionable uncertainty estimates.

-SkAI will realize advances in each fAI area to open new paths to answering key astronomy questions.
+SkAI will realize advances in each foundational AI area to open new paths to answering key astronomy questions.
 Combined, these areas will advance trustworthy AI systems that leverage domain knowledge and simulations alongside large-scale observational data.
 The intentional, cross-disciplinary approach adopted by the SkAI Institute will transform discovery, simulations, and experimental design across astrophysics and accelerate advances in other natural sciences.